vippsas/vipps-developers/common-topics/direct-vs-psp.md

    is only available with direct integration.
 5. [Userinfo](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#userinfo)
    is only available with direct integration.
-   The Userinfo API lets merchants to ask for the user's profile information as part of the payment flow: name, address, email, phone number, birthdate, etc.
+   The Userinfo API lets merchants ask for the user's profile information as part of the payment flow: name, address, email, phone number, birthdate, etc.
 6. When using the
    [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api)